MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/word-templates.md

 First, you will want to make sure that Bookmarks are visible on the document you are viewing.

-1.In Microsoft Word, File menu, Advanced tab, Show document content section.
+1. In Microsoft Word, File menu, Advanced tab, Show document content section.
-2.Check the box next to option “Show bookmarks”.
+2. Check the box next to option **Show bookmarks**.

     Now that we know bookmarks icon is enabled and you can see them on the word template, you can use the following direction to see which bookmarks on your document.

     > [!TIP]
     > Bookmarks appear as a grey capital I or roman numeral 1.

 3. Open the Microsoft Dynamics GP Word Template via directly opening the .docx file or clicking Modify in Template Maintenance on the specific Word Template.

-4.In Microsoft Word, click into any of the tables that contain data on the template, go to the Insert menu, Links section, select Bookmark.
+4. In Microsoft Word, click into any of the tables that contain data on the template, go to the Insert menu, Links section, select Bookmark.

 Reference the following “map” of a report template document to see where the bookmarks are located.